Tiny Tower® Dwarf Alberta Spruce

 Planting & care

-• Hole: Dig a hole twice as wide as the root ball but no deeper than its height.
-The top of the root ball should sit slightly above ground level.
+3. Dig the hole twice as wide as the root ball but no deeper than the ball is tall.

 FAQ